 - Each infrastructure building has one Role

-Safe Passage - Set by the Marshal, and allows specified teams to move unhindered through a Castle when traveling through.
+Safe Passage - Set by the Marshal (,team officers, or leader), and allows specified teams to move unhindered through a Castle when traveling through.

 Tech Tree - similar to the research tree but used to unlock and train new Primarchs, review their stats, etc.

 Tier - similar to Dragon color, but for Primarchs.
 Bronze < Silver 1 < Silver 2 < Gold 1 < Gold 2

 Tower - one of the upgradeable sub-buildings in a Castle.

 Troops - Primarchs will only fight for you as long as you give them an army.
 Troops are trained from the Drawer (at your Home).
 A fraction of troops which are killed may be revived for drastically less time and fewer resources.
 You can only have a limited number of revivable troops on hand at once.
 Once it reaches the cap, troops lost will be permanently lost until you revive more troops.
 Increases as you level up.
 For more questions about troops, visit the article Other Troop Questions.

 Vault - short for the Team Bank Vault.
-It’s a storage hut like area for storing resources.
-That is, it has space to store a finite amount of each resource type (like the core game silo, the limits for each resource type is completely separate from each other).
+It’s a storage hut-like area for storing resources.
+That is, it has space to store a finite amount of each resource type (like the core game silo, the limits for each resource type are completely separate from each other).
 Use the Vault to store gold to pay for Castle upgrades, Upkeep, or to protect food and wood from raids before a Fortification or Feeding event!

 NOTE: Terms contained here may change between updates, so please let us know if you see something that does not quite match what is in-game!